Assessing the Cross-Version Applicability of Java Library Vulnerability Exploits: RQ2: Limiting Factors

 The remaining 89 versions are attributed to \textbf{unexpected exploitation}, which means the exploit assertion is being satisfied even on patched versions.
 This leads to false positives and compromises the precision of exploit-based affected version identification.

 \begin{itemize}[leftmargin=*]

 \item{\textsc{Missing Constraints} (56 Versions) refers to cases where the exploit fails to incorporate the security constraints introduced by the patch.
 In these scenarios, the mitigation relies on developers to enable new restrictions, which the original exploit ignores.
 A typical example is CVE-2022-45688, where the fix introduces a secure usage pattern via \textit{XML.toJSONObject(s, ParseConfig.of().setMaxNestingDepth(512))}.
 However, the exploit continues to invoke the unconstrained interface \textit{XML.toJSONObject(s)}.
 Consequently, the exploit remains effective because the secure configuration is not adopted, rather than the version being vulnerable, causing false positives.
-Similar cases where the exploit bypasses optional constraints include CVE-2018-21234, CVE-2021-43859, and CVE-2022-22885.}
+Similar cases include CVE-2018-21234, CVE-2021-43859, and CVE-2022-22885.}

 \item{\textsc{Assertion Design Error} (33 Versions) refers to exploit failures resulting from outdated exploit validation logic.
 For instance, the exploit for CVE-2019-16869 validates the presence of an \textit{IllegalArgumentException}; however, this exception was refactored to \textit{InvalidLineSeparatorException} in \textit{netty-codec-http:[4.1.125.Final:)}, leading to an invalid assertion failure.
-Similarly, modifications to the input serializer in \textit{AntiSamy} caused the exploit to incorrectly assess the vulnerability reproduction.}
+Similarly, modifications to the input serializer in \textit{AntiSamy} caused the exploit ineffective.}

 \end{itemize}

 \mybox{ \textbf{Finding 3}: \rev{ The primary influences on cross-version applicability are library compatibility issues and environmental mismatches.
 Additionally, payload failures across different versions frequently result in false negatives.
 Finally, outdated validation logic always leads to false positives. } }